rydmike/flex_color_picker/README.md

 3. Both primary and accent colors and their shades, in the same color picker. `ColorPickerType.both`
 4. Black and white colors, including very near black and white shades. `ColorPickerType.bw`
 5. Custom color swatches and their shades, that you define and name. `ColorPickerType.custom`
-6. HSV color wheel picker, that allows you to select or enter any color. `ColorPickerType.wheel`
+6. HSV color-wheel picker, that allows you to select or enter any color. `ColorPickerType.wheel`

 When you show more than one color picker, a segmented sliding control allows you to select which one to use.
 You can configure the `ColorPicker` to include any of the above color pickers.
 Showing pickers 1 and 2, together with picker 3